 In September 2018 the DRC-CDS software was integrated into an existing electronic health record (EHR) electronic prescribing system (MEDITECH® Version 6.08, Massachusetts, USA).
 The dose range checking alerts cross-referenced patient-specific parameters recorded within the EHR (age, weight, body surface area) with the recommended dosing parameters for 1227/2003 (61.3% of total formulary items) paediatric medication formulations.
 The dosing recommendations were either based on those detailed in the British National Formulary for Children (BNFc) 17 or were configured to reflect local dosing guidelines.
 The dosing database and DRC software was provided by First Databank® Europe (FDB).

-Alerts were generated when healthcare providers attempted to prescribe a dose of a drug that was above the recommended limits (with a 5% margin for rounding, alerts provided for maximum single doses and maximum daily doses) (see Figure 1.).
+Alerts were generated when healthcare providers attempted to prescribe a dose of a drug that was above the recommended limits.
+The alerts were configured with a 5% margin for rounding.
+This margin was agreed as a safe limit that would allow health professionals to round up doses in order to prescribe measurable volumes of medications (alerts were provided for maximum single doses and maximum daily doses) (see Figure 1.).
 The alerts could be overridden by providing a clinical justification.

+The DRC-CDS intervention was implemented alongside existing and continuing methods for preventing overdosing errors.
+These included prescription reviews led by the ward based clinical pharmacists and a policy of secondary dose checking prior to administration of newly prescribed medications.

 Outcomes